 RSI Aurora MR vs Mustang Alpha

 Both the Aurora MR package and the Mustang Alpha package come with starting in game currency of 1000 UEC.
-If you create an account using this referral code: STAR-RLZG-LGF2 before you purchase you can get an additional 5000 UEC starting currency with any game package.
+Please view our referral page so you can create an account using this referral code: STAR-BJ5V-C9CX before you purchase you can get an additional 5000 UEC starting currency with any game package.